The CUC and Refugee Sponsorship

 Why work with a SAH as a Constituent Group or Congregation?

-This three-way partnership between SAH’s, CIC and CG’s allows refugees with no other solutions to resettle in Canada.
+This three-way partnership between SAH’s, IRCC and CG’s allows refugees with no other solutions to resettle in Canada.
 Sponsorship requires groups of people who are committed to working alongside refugees in order to ensure that they have the necessary support to integrate into life in Canada.
 Unitarian Universalists have provided this type of support to refugees for many years.
-As an SAH, the CUC is able to streamline the application process and support a congregation or CG which increases Canada’s ability to offer protection to refugees.
+As a SAH, the CUC is able to streamline the application process and support a congregation or CG which increases Canada’s ability to offer protection to refugees.

 Please contact April Hope, Social Responsibility Coordinator, at firstname.lastname@example.org if you are interested in learning more about refugee sponsorship.